phairiceismyotp/AO3_Bulk_Downloader/README.md

 ## Acknowledgements

 This project was inspired by PhaiRice, the Phainon x Castorice pairing from Honkai: Star Rail (miHoYo).
-They are the reason behind the name `phairiceismyotp` and the blue-purple alternating theme in the Tampermonkey interface.
+They are the reason behind the name `phairiceismyotp` and the blue-purple alternating theme.

 The bookmarklet concept was also inspired by Flamebyrd's [AO3 Ebook Download Helper / AO3 Downloader](https://random.fangirling.net/scripts/ao3_downloader/).